archang19/archang19/README.md

 👋 Hi, I’m Andrew.
-I recently graduated with a Computer Science degree from UCLA and am currently working as a software engineer at Airbnb.
+I'm currently a software engineer at Airbnb.

 <!---
 archang19/archang19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.